1. Home

 Self-Storage Costs Explained: UK Pricing Guide

-When you move house, you may find that you have too much stuff to move from place to place.
 This is when self-storage companies can come in handy.
 They provide a unit for you to store any items you don’t need come moving day, or for the long term.

-This could be particularly helpful if you need to move into rented accommodation whilst waiting for your purchase to come through, or dealing with items you might not have room for in your new home (tools when you don’t yet have a garden shed, or a set of collector’s items).
+You may also use storage for dealing with items you might not have room for in your new home (tools when you don’t have a garden shed yet, or a set of collector’s items).
 This is particularly important when downsizing.

-But as with many things when moving house, it’s important to consider affordability and keep an eye on your budget.
+With many things when moving house, it’s important to consider affordability and keep an eye on your budget.
 Knowing how much self-storage will cost you ahead of time can help.
 Unfortunately, there is not one set price, as your storage quote will depend on a multitude of factors.

-Consider these 5 cost factors before deciding how you will make use of self-storage:
+Consider these cost factors before deciding how you will make use of self-storage:

 Length of time

-The cost of your storage will greatly rely on how long you actually want to be using the storage unit for.
 For example, the price for a week in a 20 square foot unit is commonly between £10-35, whereas a month in the same unit can cost around £50-75.
-A year can take you over £1,000.
+Using self-storage for a year can take you over £1,000.

 Consider in advance when it comes to how long you’re keeping your items stored.
 Do you just need them out of the way for moving day, or do you need space in your home for a longer period of time?
-You should make sure to budget depending on the time you think you’ll need.

 Size of unit

-As you may have also guessed, the size of the unit you use is also a key factor in the price you will be paying for your storage.
 Unit sizes can range from 10 square feet up to 200 square feet, depending on the size of the facility you use.
 As you’d expect, the price will increase along with the size of unit.

 A month in a 50 sq. ft. unit can commonly cost around £50-85 whereas the same length of time in a 100 sq. ft. unit can be more like £90-150.

-This is why it’s best to do an inventory of what’s in your home, and highlight what you would ideally like to move to self-storage.
+This is why it’s best to do an inventory of what’s in your home and highlight what you would ideally like to move to self-storage.
 Take a look at all these items and consider what the minimum amount of space you’ll need is, then use this to estimate your cost.

-Make sure to actually measure your items, and create an inventory.
+Make sure to actually measure your items and create an inventory.
 It's incredibly easy to underestimate in the hopes of cutting costs.
 But you don’t want to damage your items by trying to cram them into a space that isn’t workable.

 Location

 It may or may not surprise you that the location of the facility itself within the UK will influence pricing.
-Not just whether it’s in a built up or rural area, but also whether it’s in the North or South, or whether it’s in England, Scotland, Northern Ireland or Wales.
+Not just whether it’s in a built up or rural area, but also whether it’s in the North or South, or whether it’s in England, Scotland, Northern Ireland, or Wales.

 The most expensive place to use self-storage is unsurprisingly Central London, with the whole of the south of England being generally more expensive than the North.